×

 • It is native to Winconsin, US

 While Clabber is a food produced by allowing unpasteurized milk to turn sour at a specific humidity and temperature.
 Over time, the milk thickens or curdles into a yogurt-like substance with a strong, sour flavor.
 Both these products are unique in their own ways.
-Brick Cheese is a Ivory colored dairy product and Clabber is Not Available colored.
+Brick Cheese is a Ivory colored dairy product and Clabber is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Brick Cheese bears Mild, Nutty, Sweet and Tangy flavor with a Rich and Sour smell aroma whereas Clabber has Not Available flavor and a Not Available aroma.
+Brick Cheese bears Mild, Nutty, Sweet and Tangy flavor with a Sour smell and Rich aroma whereas Clabber has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Brick Cheese originated in Wisconsin, US, whereas origin of Clabber is traced back to Irish.